Suspect arrested after breaking into Colorado Supreme Court building | Law-Order

 Suspect arrested after breaking into Colorado Supreme Court building

-A man was arrested on Tuesday after police said he broke into the Colorado Supreme Court building in Denver with a handgun and set a fire in a stairwell.
+It was unclear whether Olsen was represented by a lawyer who could make a statement in his defense.
+The motive for the break-in was unclear, but the Colorado State Patrol all but ruled out any connection to the Colorado Supreme Court's recent decision over Donald Trump's presidential candidacy.

-A man was arrested on Tuesday after police said he broke into the Colorado Supreme Court building in Denver with a handgun and set a fire in a stairwell.
-Police arrested Brandon Olsen, 44, on charges of arson, robbery and burglary, saying he had fled the scene of a car crash shortly after 1 a.m. before shooting out a window of the Ralph L. Carr Colorado Judicial Center in downtown Denver and breaking in.
+A man was arrested on Tuesday after he broke into the Colorado Supreme Court building in Denver with a handgun and lit a fire in a stairwell, police said.
+Police arrested Brandon Olsen, 44, on charges of arson, robbery and burglary, saying he fled the scene of a car crash shortly after 1 a.m., broke into the Ralph L. Carr Colorado Judicial Center in downtown Denver and shot out a window.

+Although the suspect was taken to hospital and cleared by medical personnel, nobody was injured, the Colorado State Patrol said in a statement.
+It was unclear whether Olsen was represented by a lawyer who could make a statement in his defense.

-The motive for the break-in was unclear, and police redacted the portions of a police report recounting an interview Olsen gave to investigators after his arrest.
-The Colorado Supreme Court has been the center of a legal battle which has garnered national attention after it disqualified former President Donald Trump from the state's Republican primary ballot for his role in the Jan.
+The motive for the break-in was unclear, but the Colorado State Patrol all but ruled out any connection to the Colorado Supreme Court's recent decision over Donald Trump's presidential candidacy.
+The Colorado Supreme Court disqualified the former president from the state's Republican primary ballot for his role in the Jan.
 6, 2021, attack on the U.S. Capitol by his supporters.

 The court ruled that Trump was barred by a U.S. constitutional provision that prohibits anyone who "engaged in insurrection or rebellion" from holding public office.
-Last week, the Colorado Republican Party asked the U.S. Supreme Court to intervene in the case.
-Authorities have said nothing about any possible connection between the break-in and the Trump case.
+Justices then became the target of harassment and possible threats.

+A preliminary investigation showed a "high probability" the break-in was unrelated to recent threats against the justices, the state patrol said in the statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)